HeringtonPress/OLC/Chapter03.md

 ### B: Parry

 Once per day you can reduce incoming damage by 1d12 points.
-If you also choose to sunder your shield, you can reduce the damage by 12 points instead of 1d12.
+If you also choose to sunder your shield, you can reduce the damage by 12 points instead of 1d

-### B:
 ### C: Quick Learner

 You can become proficient with a new weapon after 4 successful hits (instead of 8).
 On a critical hit, you immediately become proficient.